C191068/Khatami_Node.js/README.md

 our node app wil only consit of pure logic without graphical interface <br>
  In browsser app we use a bunch of cool things available on the window object  <br>
+but it si not avilabe at node <br>

+Unlike browser we can access file system <br>

+Info about our operating sytem respond to network quest just to name a few <br>